Let me be frank: even the best recruiters can’t save you from yourself.

 Quite frequently I get contacted by people searching for something or someone.
 Normally, I don’t mind that.
 Actually sometimes it is flattering that a random stranger or casual acquaintance found something about me intriguing enough to think I’d be a good person to contact to get help with their situation.

 In posting this I realize I may ruffle some feathers and raise some eyebrows.
-My intent is not to come across as someone unwilling to lend a hand or… Continue
+My intent is not to come across as someone unwilling to lend a hand or offer assistance.
+The opposite… Continue

 I frequently hear people say “the customer is always right.”
 That may be true in your line of work, but not in mine.
 In fact, many times I have to help my clients see what they seem to miss entirely.
 It is very often the case that my client fails to grasp the gravity of the situation.
 If I take the approach that my customer has all the right answers and I am merely here to feed their appetite for more candidates, then I am failing them as a search… Continue